ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 2. **Image Preprocessing**: Images are cropped based on manually labeled ground segmentation to remove non-sky regions, and then in-painted using TELEA algorithm [3] with a radius of 3 pixels to seamlessly fill any artifacts along the segmentation boundary.

 For experimental evaluation, the dataset is divided into training, validation, and test sets containing 12,894 (60%), 4,298 (20%), and 4,298 (20%) images, respectively.

+#### 1.1.2 Sky Finder Cover Dataset

+The Sky Finder Cover Dataset is a manually annotated subset of the Sky Finder Dataset with pixel-level cloud segmentation masks.
+This carefully curated dataset maintains the same classification schema (clear, partial, and overcast) as the original Sky Finder Dataset, providing high-quality ground truth for cloud segmentation tasks.

+The dataset was created through a meticulous annotation process:
+1. **Selection**: Representative images were selected from each sky condition category to ensure diversity.
+2. **Manual Segmentation**: Annotators created pixel-precise binary masks, where each pixel is labeled as either overcast (white), partially covered (gray) or clear sky/ground (0).

+For experimental evaluation, the dataset was divided into training and validation sets containing 182 and 58 images, respectively.

 #### 1.1.2 Pair Generation for Contrastive Learning